manuela98/scrapingNews/README.md

-#Web Scraping
+# Scraping For news on the web.

-For news on the web, this module is a tool for the extraction of journalistic news on the web, implemented for:
+This module is a tool for the extraction of journalistic news on the web, implemented for:
 - El Colombiano.
 - El Tiempo.
 - El espectador.